TheNewStat1/Data_Science_Datasets/README.md

 ### What's up guys!
-This is our official data repository for The New Statistician YouTube Channel.
+This is our official data repository for The New Statistician

 https://www.youtube.com/channel/UCcPnyv1HXYEGxFsP6Z4P7yQ